Spjak/DungeonsAndMarkdown/README.md

 This setting can be configured on User or Workspace level.
 It is recommended to set on Workspace level if local paths are used, to avoid permission issues.

 ## Known issues
-* Apostrophes and other special characters are not handled properly when saving to HTML
+* Apostrophes and other special characters are always not handled properly when saving to HTML
 * Images and external links may not render properly in the preview, due to sandbox limitations.
+* When using custom styling, certain elements may require more specific override than on the Homebrewery site, specifically font color for
+    * p
+    * li
+    * table
+    * h5, h6
+    * dl

 ## Release Notes
 ### 1.1.0